Judoca/Cpp-Mini-Project/README.md

 ## Project statement:
 - Creating an audio application inorder to randomly generate and play a melody.
-- Futhermore, additional features can include effects such as amplification, reverb and echo.

 ## C++ and OOP concepts:
 - Data Abstraction